rust-lang/mdBook/book-example/src/continuous-integration.md

 ### Deploying to GitHub Pages manually

-If your CI doesn't support a GitHub pages, or you're deploying somewhere else with integrations such as Github Pages:
+If your CI doesn't support GitHub pages, or you're deploying somewhere else with integrations such as Github Pages:
  *note: you may want to use different tmp dirs*: